IBM/CodeEngine/content/posts/remote-bob-run-bob-shell-in-the-cloud/index.md

 ### Team Shared Agents

-Technically, multiple people can `--connect` to the same running session as long as they have the gateway password.
-In practice, the setup is personal by design — the IBM Cloud account and Bob subscription being used belong to whoever ran `--setup`.
-For personal use, one person at a time is the natural model.

-That said, if the system is provisioned using a shared IBM Cloud account and a functional ID with a team Bob subscription, the session can be shared across a team.
-In that context, `--connect` makes it easy to hand off a task mid-flight, do a pair-programming style review of what Bob is working on, or demonstrate a live agentic workflow to a colleague.
+Remote Bob is personal by design — the IBM Cloud account and Bob subscription belong to whoever ran `--setup`, and one session runs at a time.
+That said, multiple people can `--connect` to the same running session using the gateway password.
+This makes it straightforward to hand off a long-running task mid-flight, review what Bob is working on in real time, or demonstrate a live agentic workflow to a colleague — without any re-provisioning.

 ---